gvbvdxxalt2/gvbvdxxalt2/README.md

 ---

+### 💻 Tech & Hardware
+- **Favorite Brand:** **HP** 🖥️
+- **The Desktop Advantage:** I prefer desktops over laptops because of the "spill factor."
+If I spill water on a desktop keyboard, I just replace the keyboard.
+If I spill it on a laptop, the whole thing is toast!
+- **Hardware Lore:** I once spilled water on a Dell laptop.
+It started beeping uncontrollably for me, but weirdly worked fine whenever my dad turned it on (**"Dad Magic"**).
+I eventually had to pull the battery to stop the noise!
+- **Stack:** JavaScript (Node.js), HTML/CSS, XML, Roblox Lua, Electron JS.

+---

 ### 🧠 A bit about me
 *Note: These aren't official diagnoses yet, but they are based on what my doctor has discussed with me.*

 - **Autism?** (Likely 🧠)
 - **ADHD** (Definitely 🤪)

+#### 🧠 My Dev Process: The "Mental Sandbox"
+When I’m away from my PC, I move the workspace into my head.
+- **The Method:** Give me a few hours in an empty room to walk around, and I’ll "simulate" a new feature or logic system.
+- **The Reality Check:** It’s a bit of a gamble.
+Sometimes the idea works perfectly when I finally type it out; other times, I realize my "simple" idea actually needs a billion lines of code and I end up suffering through the implementation!
+- **The Result:** Even if the code ends up being a nightmare, the "Mental Sandbox" is where the most creative breakthroughs happen.

 ---